Signs it’s Time to Stop Breastfeeding

 When it comes down to it, you have to do what’s best for you, your baby, and your family.
 No one else is in your shoes (or your nursing bra), so it really doesn’t matter what anyone else thinks.
 What does matter?
 The mental and physical health, and the happiness of you and your child.
 Whether you’ve breastfed your baby for days, weeks, months or years, know that you’ve provided amazing health benefits—and lots of priceless snuggles.
 Be proud of what you’ve done!

-For more information about breastfeeding and finding a routine that works with your lifestyle, contact The Lactation Network.
+For more information about breastfeeding, pumping tips, and finding a routine that works with your lifestyle, contact The Lactation Network.
 Our team of moms would love to help you find the perfect solution for you and your baby.

 We’re here for you, every step of the way.
 We work with your insurance to provide in-home, in-office, or telehealth visits with an IBCLC.